 Be sure to read over each website’s contributor guidelines carefully before submitting your work.
 For example, the process of becoming a Shutterstock contributor is different from the steps for signing up on Alamy.
 You’ll want to know the specifications of each site to achieve the best results with your stock photos.

 The stock photography approach works best if you have a relatively large portfolio.
 In fact, the more images you share with stock photo websites the more opportunities you have to sell your work.
 It can take a while to start earning—but stock photography websites can ultimately become a great source of passive income for you.

 Want to know another benefit of joining a stock photo site?
 You can share any type of photography.
 If you want to explore how to make money with travel photography or fine art photography, these stock photography sites may be the perfect answer.
 The sky’s the limit — you can also focus on street photography, landscape photography or wherever your passion lies.

-Every professional photographer should have a website.
+Every professional photographer should have a website or at least sell your photography on Etsy.
 This is especially true for any photographer hoping to learn how to make money with their images.

-You can use your website to showcase your portfolio and process online orders.
-Whatever style of photography you pursue—wedding photography, travel photography, or any other genre—you can sell high-quality images online with relative ease.
+You can use your website to showcase your photography portfolio and process online orders.
+Whatever style of photography you pursue—wedding photography, travel photography, pet photography or any other genre—you can sell high-quality images online with relative ease.

 Photography sites can help you attract clients who are interested in your specific photography niche.
 Don’t forget to share photos and posts on social media to draw in a wider audience.
 This can help you build your photography business and earn even more money.